totara/totara-docker-dev/README.md

  * Mutagen v0.10.0+: http://mutagen.io/ (optional, for more speed on Mac, not needed for Linux)
  * At least 3.25GB of RAM for MSSQL

+## Contribute

+Please check out the [contribute](CONTRIBUTE.md) page for more information on how you can help us.

 ## Install
  1. Clone the Totara source code (see requirements)
  1. Clone this project